Smith Rock State Park: Monkey Face Area

-The Monkey Face area has many routes, but is known for the iconic rock spire known as "Monkey Face," a distinctly primate looking face when viewed from certain angles.
-This iconic tower is 350 feet tall and boasts many routes.
+The Monkey Face area has many routes, but is known for the iconic rock spire known as "Monkey Face", a distinctly primate looking face when viewed from a certain angle.
+This iconic tower is 350 feet (106.7 meters) tall and boasts many routes.
 One of the more famous routes, Just Do It (5.14c), is still a testpiece for climbers to prove their prowess.

 Directly across from the "mouth" of Monkey Face is a prominent rock outcropping (The Diving Board) that comes fairly close to the tower.
-There is tyrollean traverse gear nailed down on the outcropping and within the "mouth" of Monkey Face.
-Adventurous climbers can connect these with 1" nylon webbing and create a "slackline" between the two locations.
-The idea is to tether yourself with a safety line to the slackline and then walk out over the expanse of open air keeping your balance.
+There is tyrolean traverse gear nailed down on the outcropping and within the "mouth" of Monkey Face.
+Adventurous climbers can connect these with 1" nylon webbing and create a "slackline" between the two locations, which can be traversed via a tethered safety line.

 Morning Glory Wall

 The Morning Glory Wall sits in just past the Shiprock and is one of the busier walls in the park.
 It boasts routes of all levels.
 Because of its location, it is very hot in the late morning and afternoons during the warmer seasons.
-The Morning Glory Wall a wide range of climbs but some of the more notable routes are 5 Gallon Buckets (5.8), Light on the Path (5.10a), Cool Ranch Flavor (5.11b), Magic Light (5.11b), Zebra Seam (5.11d), Churning in the Wake (5.13a) and Vicious Fish (5.13c).
+The Morning Glory Wall has a wide range of climbs but some of the more notable routes are 5 Gallon Buckets (5.8), Light on the Path (5.10a), Cool Ranch Flavor (5.11b), Magic Light (5.11b), Zebra Seam (5.11d), Churning in the Wake (5.13a) and Vicious Fish (5.13c).